-Amazon offers numerous services to their Prime members.
+Amazon offers numerous services on their ecommerce platform..

 One thing they do not offer though, is easy access to their product data.